jasongit0311/maize_for_Li/README.md

 -stp   step size for analysis

-## Counting the number of F1 heterozygous sites
+## Count the number of F1 heterozygous sites
 Before use, please extract the vcf file and compress it with gzip

 Usage: python Get.het_position.py ${vcf file} ${your parent lines} ${output het stat file} > ${output genotype file}

-## Trans VCF file to Genotype file
+## Transform VCF file to Genotype file
 Convert vcf to genotype format file for easy sample extraction and marker,vcf file needs to be compressed with gzip

 Usage: python2 trans_vcf_to_geno.pyc ${gzvcf ifle} ${output name}